humgate/n-springboot-authorization/README.md

 added in the project root, authform.html located in resources.
 Tested ok on Ubuntu 20.04 with nginx.conf configured to look for authorization page in the root of user home (/home/humgate)

-Java version set to 8 to allow using application jar in Docker container based on openjdk:8-jdk-alpine.
-Dockerfile in project root describes docker image building. docker-compose.yml describes docker compose manifest.